alexjvr1/Manuscripts/Chp2_VennDiagrams.md

 6. Overlap between all candidate loci identified by 2+ methods for CHS, CHS.TI, CHS.VS

+7. Overlap in BestLoci (from GF) for each variable (ie. shared adaptive variation)

+8. Overlap of BestLoci within a region (i.e. pleiotropy)

 ### 1.1 Venn Diagram for loci within LFMM